 - Salt and pepper

-- 400g / 13 oz spaghetti
+- 400 g / 13 oz spaghetti , dried

 - Parmesan cheese and finely chopped parsley (optional)

 - Heat oil in a large pot or deep skillet over medium high heat.
-Add onion and garlic, cook for 5 minutes or until light golden and softened.
+Add onion and garlic, cook for 3 minutes or until light golden and softened.

 - Turn heat up to high and add beef.
 Cook, breaking it up as your go, until browned.

 - Add red wine.
-Bring to simmer and cook for 2 minutes, scraping the bottom of the pot, until the alcohol smell is gone.
+Bring to simmer and cook for 1 minute, scraping the bottom of the pot, until the alcohol smell is gone.

 - Add remaining ingredients except salt and pepper.
 Stir, bring to a simmer then turn down to medium so it bubbles gently.
 Cook for 20 – 30 minutes (no lid), adding water if the sauce gets too thick for your taste.
 Stir occasionally.

 - Adjust salt and pepper to taste right at the end.
 Serve over spaghetti – though if you have the time, I recommend tossing the sauce and pasta per steps below.